BardicDefense/purple-hack/README.md

    6 slots of parts).
 Each slot of parts is worth silver pence (d.) equal to 2% of the XP value of the monster.

-Example 1: The party kills a Level 4 gargoyle worth 75XP, succeeds on its Survival check, and rolls a 5 on their 1d6 harvesting roll.
+Example 1: The party kills a Level 4 gargoyle worth 75XP, succeeds on its Arcana check, and rolls a 5 on their 1d6 harvesting roll.
 The cap is 4, so they harvest 4 slots of monster parts worth 1d.
 2f. (and 6XP) each, a 32% boost.

-Example 2: The party brings down a Level 10 red dragon worth 2300XP and succeeds on its Survival check.
+Example 2: The party brings down a Level 10 red dragon worth 2300XP and succeeds on its Arcana check.
 The possible range of their harvesting roll is 5-6.
 They roll 1d6 and get a 4, so they harvest 5 slots of monster parts worth 46d. (and 184XP) each, a 40% boost.